Avik-Das-567/IBM--Statistics-for-Data-Science-with-Python/README.md

 ---
 ## Overview of Project Tasks
-**Final Project:** For the project scenario, here is an overview of your tasks.
+For the project scenario, here is an overview of the tasks.
 - **Task 1:** Familiarize yourself with the dataset
 - **Task 2:** Generate basic statistics and visualizations for upper management.
 - **Task 3:** Use the appropriate tests to answer the questions provided.